 We do direct billing for many foreign insurances (e.g., GeoBlue, HTH worldwode, Tiecare, Cigna, BUPA, Scholars, United Healthcare, Foreign Service Benefit Plan(FSBP), and TriCare).
 If your insurance is not one of the companies we do direct billing, we can also provide you with a receipt statement at the end of each month for reimbursement.

 4. How much do you charge for an individual session?

-We usually charge between 130,000- 250,000 for individual therapy.
-The fee can vary depends on your therapist's credentials and clinical experience (e.g., M.A. vs. Ph.D., licensed vs. trainee).
-It is also possible to see intern therapists for 110,000won.
-Please let us know if you want to work with an intern therapist.
+We usually charge between 80,000- 250,000 for individual therapy.
+The fee can vary depending on your therapist's credentials and clinical experience (e.g., M.A. vs. Ph.D., licensed vs. trainee).
+We do offer a sliding scale fee system for individuals that need financial assistance.
+Please inquire about this if you are interested in our sliding scale fee.

 5. Can I use Korean National Insurance to cover therapy?

 Unfortunately, Korean National Insurance does not cover mental health services.

 6. Can you prescribe medication?